norsk-datateknikk/100-132-SharedMemory/README.md

 # 100-132-SharedMemory

-Repo for prototyping shared memeory between C++ and Julia
+This repository contains examples of creating and reading from a POSIX shared memory in C++ and Julia.